Eligibility

 GPA Requirements

-- No minimum GPA requirement upon high school graduation for technical degree pathway; however, students must qualify for admittance into a two-year technical college.
+• For technical degrees or certifications, there is no minimum GPA requirement upon high school graduation; however, students must qualify for admittance into a two-year technical college.

-- Once admitted into The Greenwood Promise program, students must maintain a 2.0 GPA in order to renew.
+• Once admitted into a Technical College, students must maintain a 2.0 GPA.

 Additional Requirements